actions/jekyll-build-pages/README.md

 ## Usage

-A basic workflow with the `jekyll-build-pages` action looks like this.
+A basic Pages deployment workflow with the `jekyll-build-pages` action looks like this.

 ```yaml
 name: Build Jekyll site